thelounge/thelounge.github.io/_docs/users.md

 ---
 layout: documentation
 title: Users
-description: User account management on private instances of The Lounge
+description: Manage user accounts in The Lounge.
+Add, edit, and remove users on private instances using the CLI or configuration files.
 order: 5
 ---